mcwg/mcwg.github.io/calc-python-labs/index.md

 ## LLM + Colab labs

-Labs in which students prompt an LLM to produce code and then run it and tweak it in Colab.
+Labs in which students are instructed to prompt an LLM to produce code and then run it and tweak it in Colab.

 #### Samples